osg-htc/docs/docs/compute-element/hosted-ce.md

 !!! question "Can I change my answers at a later date?"
     Yes!
-If you want the OSG to change the size (i.e. CPU, RAM), type (e.g., GPU requests), or number of resource requests, [contact us](mailto:help@opensciencegrid.org) with the FQDN of yoru login host and the details of your changes.
+If you want the OSG to change the size (i.e. CPU, RAM), type (e.g., GPU requests), or number of resource requests, [contact us](mailto:help@opensciencegrid.org) with the FQDN of your login host and the details of your changes.

 Finalizing Installation